Borrower Obligations and Exit Interviews

 |Endowed Loans||Upon disbursement, but interest payments are optional until graduation.||After grace period (repayment starts at six months with a minimum payment of $100.00) following graduation or separation.|

-Federal regulations require all borrowers of federal student loans to attend an exit interview before graduation, but Northwestern encourages all student loan borrowers (even those with non-federal loans) to attend an exit interview.
-See the Exit Counseling page for more information on end-of-year sessions.
+Federal regulations require all borrowers of federal student loans to complete an exit process before graduation, but Northwestern encourages all student loan borrowers (even those with non-federal loans) to complete an exit process.
+See the Exit Counseling page for more information.